-Determining the final balance of targeted ecological conditions across the WMA, requires consultation with the Stakeholders.
+Determining the final balance of targeted ecological conditions across the WMA required consultation with the Stakeholders.
 To achieve this, the results of the analyses of the initial six scenarios were considered and compared with the specific development objectives and vision scenarios for each IUA as provided by members of the Project Steering Committee (PSC).
 A proposed classification configuration (the "Spatially-targeted Classification Scenario") was then developed by the project team in consultation with key stakeholders at workshops on 29th November 2017, 12th-16th March 2018 and 19th April 2018.
-These workshops, and feedback therein, was used to fine-tune the final classification scenario, which was termed the Spatially Targeted Scenario (STS).